8 killed in deadly California boat fire; dozens missing

 "The fire was too big, there was absolutely nothing we could do," he added.

-Hansen said he and his wife gave the crew clothes and two of them went back toward the Conception looking for survivors.
+Hansen said two of the crew members went back toward the Conception looking for survivors but found no one.
 Asked at a news conference if the crew tried to help others aboard, Rochester told reporters, "I don't have any additional information."

-Rochester said the 75-foot (20-meter) commercial scuba diving vessel was anchored in Platts Harbor, about 20 yards (18 metres) off the northern coast of Santa Cruz Island, when the fire ignited.
+The Conception, based in Santa Barbara Harbor on the mainland, was owned by Truth Aquatics.
+Dave Reid, who runs an underwater camera manufacturing business with his wife, Terry Schuller, and who has travelled on the Conception and two other boats in Truth Aquatics' fleet, said he considered all three among the best and safest dive-boats around.

-The Conception, based in Santa Barbara Harbor on the mainland, was on the final day of a Labor Day weekend cruise to the Channel Islands when the fire erupted.
+His wife said Truth Aquatics crews have always been meticulous in going over safety instructions at the beginning of every trip she's been on.

 Brown said the elements of the tragedy were daunting for rescuers: The boat was in a remote location with limited firefighting capabilities, passengers were sleeping below deck in the middle of the night and there was a quick-moving fire.